BulletSpongeTM/GrassToRopes-VintageStory/README.md

 Dry grass bundles are 1:1 with cattails, but cost 2 dry grass to craft the bundle, to make it feel less cheaty.

+Also adds dry grass versions of Reed chest and Hand basket

->Previous version (v1.0.0) is purely grass to ropes only
+Previous version (v1.0.0) is purely grass to ropes only